 The first way to build a strong relationship with your customers is to have an unbeatable customer service representative team and to consistently ask your audience for feedback.

 It is also important to be friendly, respond promptly, listen to your customers, and know your products.

 A positive relationship with your customers will help you ensure their return business and loyalty.

 You can also conduct an honest anonymous survey or even use your own social media pages to understand what your customers like or do not like about your products or services.
 Keep each of these effective examples in mind when you are assessing your customer service process and system.

-3. Size and Packaging
+3. Pay Attention to Product Size and Packaging

 Your business can create a niche for themselves by selling products in different sizes or packaging varieties.